Updated: May 5, 2022

 Items in a shopping basket

-Cookies are a powerful data collection tool for internet marketers, and under May 2018 EU law, companies need your explicit consent to collect and store your information which is why everyone these days asks you for "cookie consent".
+Cookies are a powerful data collection tool for internet marketers.
+Under May 2018 EU law, companies need your explicit consent to collect and store your information which is why everyone these days asks you for "cookie consent".

-Incidentally, you can simulate a cookie free browser session by starting an incognito or private browser session, and this is useful for logging into multiple email or social media accounts simultaneously or browsing websites without alerting family members to that surprise holiday you have been planning.
+Incidentally, you can simulate a cookie free browser session by starting an incognito or private browser session.
+This is useful for logging into multiple emails or social media accounts simultaneously or browsing websites without alerting family members to that surprise holiday you have been planning.

 Analytics Software Works By Using Cookies